kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: Is there a blockchain explorer?

-  A: Yes, there are currently a few-
+  A: Yes, the offical one is

 * https://explorer.turtlecoin.lol

+although there are currently a few other unique ones-
 * https://turtle.land
 * http://trtl.rocks